-- 4.1 Executive Vice Presidents for each business area/division shall - are responsible for managing risks related to procurement within their area - consult the Group Procurement function prior to considering a supplier agreement. - are responsible for performing a preliminary assessment of the potential outsourcing arrangement, including risk assessments. - shall monitor outsourcing agreements as part of their overall responsibility for managing operational and compliance risk within their area. - Executive Vice President T&I is responsible for all outsourced IT systems delivered as a shared service from Gjensidige Business Services AB to Gjensidige Forsikring ASA with subsidiaries which are financial institutions.
+4.1 Executive Vice Presidents for each business area/division shall

+- consult the Group Procurement function prior to considering an outsourcing agreement. - are responsible for performing a preliminary assessment of the potential outsourcing arrangement, including risk assessments. - shall monitor outsourcing agreements as part of their overall responsibility for managing operational and compliance risk within their area. - Executive Vice President T&I is responsible for all outsourced IT systems delivered as a shared service to Gjensidige Forsikring ASA with subsidiaries which are financial institutions.